 - Avoid complaining about the product or discussing the accident on social media.

-- Contact a product liability lawyer to discuss your legal rights as soon as possible.
+- Contact a product liability law firm to discuss your legal rights as soon as possible.

 Should I participate in a product defect class action lawsuit?

 At Searcy Denney, we represent clients individually as well as in mass tort and class action litigation.
 Participating in a class action can be an efficient way to recover compensation for product-related injuries, but there are a number of factors to consider before deciding which type of case is best for your individual circumstances.
-During your free initial consultation, we will help you weigh your options and choose the type of case that makes the most sense for you.
+During your free initial consultation with a Florida product liability attorney, we will help you weigh your options and choose the type of case that makes the most sense for you.

 What if I was not using the product as it was intended to be used?

 If a product injured you and you were not using the product as it was intended to be used, you could still have a claim for damages.
 Many of these types of claims involve the “failure to warn” defect discussed above.
 If you had no reason to know that your particular use of the product presented a risk of injury, then you may be entitled to financial compensation.

 When is a product considered to be legally “defective”?